signalfx/apmworkshop/apm/misc/fargate/README.md

 The agent.yaml file is based on the [Fargate Example agent.yaml](https://raw.githubusercontent.com/slernersplunk/splunkobservability/master/apm/agent/fargate/agent.yaml)

-However it has been configured for APM with instructions here: https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-smart-agent.html
+It has been configured for APM with instructions here: https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-smart-agent.html

-The result is this file here- to use this you must change the REALM of the trace endpoint url (or set it as an environment variable) in the [tgsfx.json](./tgsfx.json) task definition: [Fargate Example agent.yaml](https://raw.githubusercontent.com/slernersplunk/splunkobservability/master/apm/agent/fargate/agent.yaml)
+The result is this file here- to use this you must change the REALM of the trace endpoint url (or set it as an environment variable) in the `.json` task definition: [Fargate Example agent.yaml](https://raw.githubusercontent.com/signalfx/apmworkshop/master/apm/agent/fargate/agent.yaml)

 To deploy this example, you must have a Fargate ECS environment ready to go with VPC, task roles for logs, etc..

-Everything to test this example follows the ECS tutorial documentation here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_AWSCLI_Fargate.html Pay critical attention to setting up VPC in advance: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html
+Everything to test this example follows the ECS tutorial documentation here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_AWSCLI_Fargate.html

+Pay critical attention to setting up VPC in advance: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html